xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/guide.md

 STOCK NOTIFICATIONS

-  * **Low limit warning** : This message is used to notify the administrator when the stock level of a product reaches the low stock limit as specified in the product details.
+  * **Low limit warning** : This message is used to notify a product owner when the stock level of a product reaches the low stock limit as specified in the product details.
-  * **Variant low limit warning** : This message is used to notify the administrator when the stock level of a product variant reaches the low stock limit as specified in the product details.
+  * **Variant low limit warning** : This message is used to notify a product owner when the stock level of a product variant reaches the low stock limit as specified in the product details.
   * **Backordered item in the orders** : This notification is sent to the administrator if one or more products in a customer's order are out of stock at the time of order placement.

 PAYMENT NOTIFICATIONS